awbush/coughphp/docs/handbook/Cough Handbook.markdown

 	// does not work: empty($authors);
 	?>

-Loop through all authors in the collection:
+Loop through all authors in the collection just like an array:

 	<?php
 	foreach ($authors as $authorId => $author) {